konsoletyper/teavm-site/src/docs/runtime/jso.md

 This case is similar to passing as JavaScript objects, however you need to tell TeaVM to pass your Java classes as JavaScript functions.
 To do this, simply add the [@JSFunctor](/javadoc/${teavm_branch}/jso/core/org/teavm/jso/JSFunctor.html) annotation.
-Functor interfaces must contain exactly one method.
+Functor interfaces must contain exactly one abstract method.
+Default and static methods are allowed and are not treated as the functor method.

 For example,